ahmedskulj00/Javascript-BudgetApp/README.md

 # Javascript-BudgetApp
-First version of my app that tracks your finances.
+An app that tracks your finances.
 #
 Current version supports:
 1. Inserting the name of the expense